JackWBoynton/dolphin/Readme.md

 missing packages yourself.

 Make sure to pull submodules before building:

 ```sh
 git submodule update --init
 ```

-### macOS Build Steps:
+### macOS Build Steps

 A binary supporting a single architecture can be built using the following steps:

 1. `mkdir build`
 2. `cd build`